3kh0/bing-rewards/README.md

 Here's an example of running non-default arguments `python BingRewards.py -w -nhl -e my_email@gmail.com -p`, i.e run web searches in non-headless mode with specified email, the password will be prompted for separately.

 ## Container Installation
-1. In terminal, run `docker pull killerherts/bing-rewards:<tag>`.
-You can specify either `latest` or `dev` tag
+1. In terminal, run `docker pull killerherts/bing-rewards:latest`
-	- The image with the `latest` tag will pull logic from this repo's master branch, and image with the `dev` tag will pull from this repo's dev branch.
 2. Set-up the config with either option 1 or 2
-	1. Option 1: run setup.py again like so `docker run -t -d --name bing-rewards killerherts/bing-rewards:<tag> python setup.py -e <your_email> -p <password>`  You must include your password as there will be no user prompt with -t -d
+ 1. Option 1, run setup.py again: `docker run -t -d --name bing-rewards killerherts/bing-rewards:latest python setup.py -e <your_email> -p <password>`  You must include your password as there will be no user prompt with -t -d
-	2. Option 2: Pass your config volume directly into the container: `docker run -t -d -v <absolute-path-to-config-directory>:/config --name bing-rewards killerherts/bing-rewards:<tag>`
+ 2. Option 2: Pass your config directly into the container: `docker run -t -d -v <absolute-path-to-config-directory>:/bing-rewards/BingRewards/config --name bing-rewards killerherts/bing-rewards:latest`
 4. To enter the container for maintenance `docker exec -it bing-rewards /bin/bash`
-	- To run the script inside the container you need to add the 'no sand box flag': `python BingRewards.py -nsb`

-Notes: Initially the container will be setup to run script once every 8 hours this can be modified using `docker exec -it bing-rewards /bin/bash crontab -e`
+#### Container Notes:
+1. Set a preferred bot run schedule with
+`-e SCH=<cronexpression>` Default : `0 */8 * * *`
+2. Set a preferred timezone with
+`-e TZ=<timezone>` Default: `America/New_York`
+3. Set a preferred update schedule with
+`-e UPDATE=<cronexpression>` Default : `0 0 /1 * *`
-Logs can be mounted to host file system with  `-v <directory to keep logs>:/bing`
+4. Logs can be mounted to host file system by using the following with docker run `-v <absolute-path-to-logs-directory>:/bing-rewards/BingRewards/logs`
+5. Images will be rebuilt daily at 12:26 PM UTC this will update chromium and other image dependencies.
+If your having issues with the container update it with the following [instructions](https://stackoverflow.com/questions/26734402/how-to-upgrade-docker-container-after-its-image-changed)
+6. If you would like to use docker compose a sample configuration can be found here https://github.com/jjjchens235/bing-rewards/blob/master/compose.yaml

 ## Scheduling (Optional)
 You may want to use your operating system's scheduler to run this program automatically.
 The script will run completely in the background and should NOT interfere with your daily routine.